-I was in the same situation as the two friends, working in a job I was not passionate about, working long hours just to pay the bills, with no spare time to spend with my loved ones.
+I was in the same situation as the two friends, working in a job I was not passionate about, working long hours just to pay the bills, with no spare time to do what I love and to spend with my loved ones.

 I took the same path as the farmer, I reinvented myself.